rricocuevas1/ssdforgetting/README.md

 chmod +x run_tmux_sessions.sh
 ./run_tmux_sessions.sh
 ```
+Note that the experiments will take 3 days to complete.

 ## General Usage
 In order to run `IndepDF` and `DepDF` (this paper) vs `LAZY-GREEDY` and `QUERY-BASED-AMNESIA` (baselines) execute